Create a Web Layout with 3D Elements using Photoshop

 3 Now that our background layer is editable, double-click on the layer’s thumbnail to add a Gradient Overlay layer style; use the following figure as a guide on the layer style’s settings.

-4 Create a new layer (Ctrl+Shift+N) named "header background".
 Choose the Rectangular Marquee Tool (M) in the Tools Panel and then make a selection across the top half the canvas; the selection should be about 150px in height and span the entire width of the canvas.

 5 Fill the selection (Alt+Backspace) with any color then add these layer styles.